Affiliate Planning, Research, Targeting, and Traffic

 So how do affiliates drive traffic?

-There are countless ways affiliates drive traffic to their sites.
+There are countless ways affiliates drive traffic to their businesses.
 We’re going to focus on the most common methods: organic search, paid search, social media, and email marketing.

 - Organic Search: search engine optimization (SEO), the practice of increasing website visibility through targeting keywords and optimizing content for increased page ranking and relevancy.
 Additional strategies include; link building, HTML coding practices, website development and design, frequent content publishing and countless other strategies that evolve daily.
 For additional information, please refer to this SEO resource.
 Organic search users are free visitors, often times these users are seeking out related keyword phrases, prequalifying them to be extremely targeted and high quality visitors.
 For excellent information, please see this article on building a targeted keyword list.